glebashnik/CarND-Vehicle-Detection/README.md

 This pipeline contains includes three new parameters:

-* heat threshold = 2: number of overlapping bounding boxes from one frame to activate the pixel in the binary image
+* heat threshold, e.g. 2: number of overlapping bounding boxes from one frame to activate the pixel in the binary image
-* buffer threshold = 0.5: number of overlapping activated pixels from binary images in the buffer to activate the pixel in the mereged image, defined as the proportion of images in the buffer
+* buffer threshold, e.g. 0.5: number of overlapping activated pixels from binary images in the buffer to activate the pixel in the mereged image, defined as the proportion of images in the buffer
-* buffer size = 5: number of binary images from previous frames
+* buffer size, e.g. 20: number of binary images from previous frames to store and use in the pipeline

 ### Visualization of the pipeline